ArturoDent/command-alias/README.md

 # Command Aliases

 Create your own aliases for commands in vscode.
 A command can have multiple aliases if you want.
 The aliases are the command titles/labels that show up in the Command Palette.
-The built-in titles are not removed.
+Any built-in titles are not removed.
+Some built-in commands don't have any title; this extension can quickly create an simple title for any command.

 With v0.5.0 you can create aliases for the `workbench.action.terminal.sendSequence` command, each with different arguments.
 See below for an example.